#454: Data Pipelines with Dagster Transcript

 19:59 You want to use S3, you need to find the S3 provider.

-20:01 With Dagster, you kind of say you don't have to do any of that.
+20:01 With Dagster, you kind of say, you don't have to do any of that.

-20:04 If you want to use Snowflake, for example, install the Snowflake connector package from
+20:04 If you want to use Snowflake, for example, install the Snowflake connector package from Snowflake,

-20:08 Snowflake and you use that as a resource directly.
+20:09 and you use that as a resource directly.

-20:11 And then you just run your SQL that way.
+20:10 And then you just run your SQL that way.

-20:13 There are some places where we do have integrations that help if you want to get into the weeds
+20:13 There are some places where we do have integrations that help.

-20:18 with I/O Manager, it's where we persist the data on your behalf.
+20:17 If you want to get into the weeds with IO manager, it's where we persist the data on your behalf.

-20:21 And so for S3, for Snowflake, for example, there's other ways where we can persist that
+20:21 And so for S3, for Snowflake, for example, there's other ways where we can persist that data for you.

 20:33 You can just use whatever Python package you would use anyway to do that.

-20:43 on a usage basis or super slow or something.
+20:42 Like maybe we're charged on a usage basis or super slow or something.

 20:46 I could write just Python code that goes and say, well, look in my local database.